 - 15.2.1.1.3.1 Obtain the written approval of the Major/Manager prior to commencing training.
-Approval to train a newly hired employee is implied and does not require the approval of the Major/Manager. - 15.2.1.1.3.2 Contact the appropriate discipline leader.
+Approval to train a newly hired employee is implied and does not require the approval of the Major/Manager - 15.2.1.1.3.2 Contact the appropriate discipline leader.
 The discipline leader is responsible for organizing the training.
-The discipline leader may designate an on-site trainer. - 15.2.1.1.3.3 Training shall take place in accordance with the appropriate approved training plan. - 15.2.1.1.3.4 All steps in training an individual shall be documented as they are completed.
+The discipline leader may designate an on-site trainer, - 15.2.1.1.3.3 Training shall take place in accordance with the appropriate approved training plan.
+Before training is initiated, the trainee shall have a copy of their training plan.
+The trainee will be provided with any supplemental training activities added to their training program.
+Significant delays and/or supplemental activities in a training program shall be communicated with the Major/Manager. - 15.2.1.1.3.4 All steps in training an individual shall be documented as they are completed.
 Training does not have to proceed in a specified order.
-However, supervised case analysis shall only occur last after the Quality Manager has approved the rest of the training. - 15.2.1.1.3.5 Specific aspects of training shall be covered only to the extent necessary with a particular analyst to ensure that they know and understand the material.
+However, supervised case analysis shall only occur last after the Quality Manager has approved the rest of the training. - 15.2.21.3.5 Specific aspects of training shall be covered only to the extent necessary with a particular analyst to ensure that they know and understand the material.
 An individual may fulfill training requirements through prior training and/or experience.
 Training requirements that are fulfilled through prior training and/or experience shall be documented and submitted to the Quality Manager along with the rest of the training documentation. - 15.2.1.1.3.6 Review of documentation: once all the training is completed except for performing supervised cases, the discipline leader shall review all documentation regarding the training to determine if the trainee performed all required training and is competent to perform the analysis.
-The discipline leader (Laboratory Manager if the discipline leader is being approved) shall forward the following documentation to the Quality Manager: - 15.2.1.1.3.7 Completed training checklist from the training plan and other documentation as necessary; - 15.2.1.1.3.8 Competency test with an evaluation and answer sheet/correct answer. - 15.2.1.1.3.9 Written recommendation by the discipline leader based on the evaluation of the reviewed training documents.
+The discipline leader (Laboratory Manager if the discipline leader is being approved) shall forward the following documentation to the Quality Manager: - 15.2.1.1.3.7 Completed training checklist from the training plan and other

-Section 5.2 - Personnel Page 3 of 9
+Section 5.2 - Personnel Page 3 of 9 documentation as necessary;